nathanwdavis/eventcapture_comparison/README.md

 Comparison of Python, Go, and Clojure implementations of a simple HTTP service to capture and store generic event data.

+Since the goal is just to compare, the requirements are simplified and the implementations are mostly done with one main source file.

 Basic Requirements:
 -------------------